Can the relationship with have with our horse help our mental health? Sarah tells the story of how finding her horse Anna, helped them both.

 When our wonderful physio asked if I would write something about horses and mental health I knew this would be emotional to write but, not that I would actually cry all the way through!
 Happy and sad tears!

 I am a 47 year old mother of a teenage son – I’ve suffered with my mental health since I was a teenager for various reasons.
-Childhood traumas, abusive relationships and drug addiction, set me on a rocky road and some days I know I am lucky to be where I am.
-Some days anxiety cripples me so bad that I feel I cannot carry on and I have been on medication for decades to manage it all.
+Childhood traumas, abusive relationships and drug addiction set me on a rocky road and some days, I know I am lucky to be where I am.
+Some days anxiety cripples me so badly that I feel I cannot carry on – I have been on medication for decades to manage it all.